- Customer Education Center

 Your PIN is a secret number, which only you know, that allows you to use your EBT card to buy foods that are on the list of allowable food items.

+Choose a PIN that is not easily guessed.
 Keep your PIN secret and do not write it down on the card or card sleeve.
 Without the PIN, nobody else can use your card.
+Change your PIN often.

 Keep your Horizon card even if your case closes.
 If you reapply for help in the future, you won't have to wait for a new card to be mailed.